danibix95/zeropino/README.md

 Zeropino package provides a custom JSON format as a default for [zerolog][zerolog-github] logger.
 This log format is inspired by [Mia-Platform logging guidelines][logging-guidelines] and [glogger][glogger] logger.

 In addition, it draws similarities to the structure adopted by [Pino][pino-github] logger for Node JS.
-This allows to parse Zerolog logs by prettifiers, such as [pino-pretty][pino-pretty] library, simplifing their inspection, while preserving logger efficiency.
+This allows to parse Zerolog logs by prettifiers, such as [pino-pretty][pino-pretty] library, simplifing their inspection, while preserving logger efficiency during services opererations.

-Beside logger customization, Zeropino package offers middleware functions for the following frameworks:
+Besides logger customization, Zeropino package offers middleware functions for the following web frameworks:

 - [Fiber][fiber-github]
 - [Gorilla Mux][gorilla-mux-github]

 These should help integrate the custom logger within a service.

-# Installation
+## Installation

     go get -u github.com/danibix95/zeropino

-# Getting Started
+## Getting Started

 ### Basic Initialization and Usage